manpreet-sangha/manpreet-sangha/README.md

 - 👀 I’m interested in rpa and cybersecurity
 - 🌱 I’m currently learning a lot of new cool stuff
 - 💞️ I’m looking to collaborate on matlab projects and cyber security dissertation
-- 📫 How to reach me ...manpreet.sangha@city.ac.uk
+- 📫 How to reach me ...emailms80@gmail.com

 <!---
 manpreet-sangha/manpreet-sangha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.